-Mankind has been affected by urinary stones since centuries, and has been the silent cause of renal failure.
-Even in the 4th century BC, Hippocrates (father of modern medicine) notes the presences of the renal stone together with renal abscess and he wrote in his Hippocratic oath "… I will not cut, even for stone, but leave such procedures to the practitioners of the craft."
-The speciality of urology has been recognized ever since.
-And the surgeons who treat urinary stones and other urinary diseases are called Urologist.
+Urinary Stones have affected mankind for centuries and has been the silent cause of renal failure.
+Even in the 4th century BC, Hippocrates (father of modern medicine) wrote in his Hippocratic oath "… I will not cut, even for stone, but leave such procedures to the practitioners of the craft."
+The speciality of "urology" has been recognized ever since.
+And the surgeons who treat urinary stones and other urinary diseases are called "Urologist".

-Thus, the disease is as widespread as it is old, particularly in countries with dry, hot climate.
+The kidney stone disease is widespread particularly in countries with dry, hot climate.
 These "stone belt regions" of the world are located in countries of Middle East, North Africa, the Mediterranean Regions, North Western state of India and Southern State of USA and areas around the great lakes.

-In India, the "stones belt" occupies parts of Maharashtra, Gujarat, Punjab, Haryana, Delhi and Rajasthan.
+In India, the "stone belt" occupies parts of Maharashtra, Gujarat, Punjab, Haryana, Delhi and Rajasthan.
 In these regions, the disease is so prevalent that most of the members of a family will suffer from kidney stones sometime in their lives.
-Surgery for removal of urinary stones forms one of the commonest operations in hospitals in these regions.
+Removal of Kidney, Ureteric and Bladder stone procedure forms one of the commonest procedures in Urology department of the hospitals in these regions.